-- the [attorney general] a description of the charitable interests. - 2 (f) On the creation of an irrevocable trust that includes an interest, present or future, in a - 3 covered charity or for charitable purposes, the trustee not later than [30] days after the date of the - 4 creation of the trust, shall deliver to the [attorney general] a description of the charitable - 5 interests.
+1 property totaling at least \$[25,000] to one or more covered charities or cause the creation of one 2 or more covered charities to a person holding or authorized to hold charitable assets, unless the 3 person authorized to hold charitable assets will distribute the assets to a specified charity, the 4 trustee, not later than [30] days after the date of the settlor's death, shall deliver to the [attorney 5 general] a description of the charitable interests.
+6 (f) On the creation of an irrevocable trust that includes an interest, present or future, in a 7 covered charity or for charitable purposes, the trustee not later than [30] days after the date of the 8 creation of the trust, shall deliver to the [attorney general] a description of the charitable 9 interests.
+10 (g) A covered charity(e) A person who holds a charitable asset in this state shall give 11 notice to the [attorney general] of a decision to file for bankruptcy not later than the date on 12 which the charity files a bankruptcy petition under Title 11 of the United States Code, files a 13 receivership under [state receivership statute] or any similar receivership statute of another state, 14 makes an assignment for the benefit of creditors, or initiates any other insolvency proceeding.
+15 (hf) A covered charityperson required to register in this state shall give notice to the 16 [attorney general] not later than [20] days after: 17 (1) receipt of any notice of revocation or modification of its federal, state, or 18 localstate tax exemption-; or 19 (2) adoption of any amendment to its articles of incorporation, trust instrument, or 20 other record creating the person if the amendment changes the purposes of the person or results 21 in a material change to the structure, governance, or activities of the person.
+22 (g) A notice required to be given under this section shall include the name of the person, 23 an explanation of the event that causes the notice requirement to apply, and the approximate value of the charitable asset involved.

-- 6 (g) A covered charity shall give notice to the [attorney general] of a decision to file for - 5 bankruptcy not later than the date on which the charity files a bankruptcy petition under Title 11 - 8 of the United States Code, files a receivership under [state receivership statute] or any similar - 9 receivership statute of another state, makes an assignment for the benefit of creditors, or initiates - any other insolvency proceeding. - 11 (h) A covered charity shall give notice to the [attorney general] not later than [20] days - 12 after receipt of notice of revocation or modification of its federal, state, or local tax exemption.
+(h) Failure to provide notice as required under this section [shall result in ....][will be considered a breach of fiduciary duty.]

-Comment Comment
+4 Comment